An Introduction to Photo Editing with PhotoLine: Resizing, Cropping, Sharpening, Spotting

 For images that are to be printed, several more factors must be taken into account.
 First, an image printed at 300ppi is only about 1/3 the size of the same image on screen, which is probably something like 96ppi.
 (You can view the image at the printed size if you measure the screen resolution via Edit – Options – Display – Screen Resolution; carefully measure the red bar and enter the measurement below it.
 Now View – Original Size displays the printed size.
 But reducing the size like this does not have the same effect as actually printing it, so it should not be used to make decisions about sharpening.
 I have tried viewing the screen from three times the normal viewing distance with maybe some success.)
 Additionally, ink spreads out a little when it hits the paper, even high-quality glossy paper.
 So the only way to really evaluate the sharpening of prints is to print them.
 Because of the reduced size and the ink bleeding, the sharpening radius, and probably the amount, must be higher than that for screen images.
 I recommend starting with a Size of 8 for printing at 300ppi, and 16 for 600ppi.
 The image will not look good on screen and you may wonder how it could possibly work; the only way to tell is to print it (or at least a small area of it).
 Try sharpening “test strips” with different Sizes and Intensities then printing them together to efficiently compare them.

-The removal of dust spots, film scratches, and other artifacts that were not present in the actual scene is called “Spotting.”
-When the unwanted elements were actually present, such as power lines, jet trails, cigarette butts, pimples, government ministers who have fallen from favor, this is called “Retouching.”
+Sharpening tends to enhance artifacts, which leads us to our next subject.
+The removal of dust spots, film scratches, and other artifacts that were not present in the actual scene is called “spotting.”
+When the unwanted elements were actually present, such as power lines, jet trails, cigarette butts, pimples, government ministers who have fallen from favor, this is called “retouching.”
 Several tools are available for these processes, and the results can border on the miraculous.

 Start by creating a new transparent layer on top of the relevant image layers to hold the altered areas of the image; that way, the original image remains unaffected.
 Layer – New Layer; click the background color selector and choose the first little square, with the × on it and a tooltip that says “0% Opacity,” and check Use Transparency.
 Make this the active layer, and when using all the correction tools, choose Active & Below as the source.